 As the new day dawns on Lady Elliot, I opt to take an early morning walk around the island before heading in for a hearty breakfast and planning my day's activities.
 I've forgotten some old shoes, but pick a pair of bright blue crocs off the 'ooops other people also forgot their shoes and have left some behind' racks and head out with a staffer on a Reef Walking Tour.

 Who would've thought there was so much life in just a small amount of water?
 I'm fascinated by the Sea Cucumbers, the coral, the little fish darting and the possibility of eye-balling a big turtle.
 I'm equally as fascinated by the solar panels I spotted on my morning's walk and pencil in a Discovery Tour to find out more.

 Phew!
 Is this supposed to be a relaxing holiday?

-And I'm not disappointed... this is my first snorkelling experience on the reef and I am instantly captivated by the colours; the little reef shark that comes in for a sniff; the lumbering turtles who transform gracefully in the water; and the fish – is that you, Nemo?
+And I'm not disappointed... this island visit is my first snorkelling experience on the reef and I am instantly captivated by the colours; the little reef shark that comes in for a sniff; the lumbering turtles who transform gracefully in the water; and the Clown Fish – is that you, Nemo?

 This is heaven!

 I'm not a water baby, but I could be converted.
 A staffer tells me that there is a PADI Dive Shop and if I can just get over my fear of taking my regulator out under water, I could be a regular visitor to this watery wonderland.